A New Peace Monument Appears in Harumi

 ■Akashi Elementary School (upper left photo)

-■Yasuaki Elementary School (top right photo)
+■Yasuaki Elementary School (upper right photo)

 ■Tsukishima Daini Elementary School (lower left photo)